cpanchal/Dataset_Logicome/README.md

 We run the algorithm for 20 times and for each run we partition the data into training and validation.
 The zip files named as "Datasets#.zip" are the different sets of training and validation datasets used in different run.

-The file Codes.zip, contains R codes to process data and to derive boolean signature from a selected subset.
+The branch DatasetLogicomeCodes, contains the file Codes.zip, contains R codes to process data and to derive boolean signature from a selected subset.
 We have used R-Studio to write the code, please use selection run method to run the lines of the code. https://support.rstudio.com/hc/en-us/articles/200484448-Editing-and-Executing-Code